 Advanced Practitioner

-Advanced practice is a level of practice in which a practitioner has demonstrated their ability to work autonomously at a high level (level 7/ Masters level) across all four pillars of advanced practice.
+Advanced clinical practice allows healthcare professionals from a range of disciplines to manage complex clinical care across different settings with the aim to deliver high quality treatment to patients.
+It is a level of practice in which a practitioner has demonstrated their ability to work autonomously at a high level (level 7/ Masters level) across all four pillars of advanced practice.
 The four pillars of advanced practice are clinical practice, leadership and management, education, and research.

 Read the role of governance in advanced practice, and how the Governance Maturity Matrix can help effectively implemented this into organisations.
 (Advanced practice | NHS Employers)